-Cycle the cool parts of outer Budapest
+Cycle outer Budapest

 If you do not necessarily want to go off the map, visit the picturesque Margaret Island.
 You can enter via Margaret Bridge or Árpád Bridge – there is a cycle path on both of them.
 Ride around the island, enjoy the fresh air, and stop to have a picnic or just a lemonade.
 Don’t forget to say hello to the deer and rabbits in the little zoo.

 Another biking paradise close to the inner city is the City Park.
 Riding along the Andrássy Avenue and through Heroes’ Square is something you can’t get bored of.
 After passing stunning buildings and monuments, you will find yourself in a huge green area perfect for cycling around.

 On the south of the Buda side, you can find an artificial dam, the Kopaszi gát.
 There is a really comfortable bike lane taking you to the dam.
 Here you can have a refreshing drink or even a proper meal while watching the ducks and children trying to skip rocks.
 It is the ideal place to escape from the city bustle, but you’ll be back in a maximum of half an hour.

 Cycling up to the north side of the river, after about an hour you’ll reach a very charming stretch of the Danube – the so-called Roman Riverbank.
 Nowadays there is nothing really “Roman” about it (apart from the museum close by), it is actually really Hungarian.
 You can experience the relaxed more provincial lifestyle with “lángos” (deep fried flat bread) and “fröccs” (spritzer) while relaxing on the beach.
 If you don’t feel like cycling back to the city, you can also take the public ferry.